Rock or Bust World Tour: Background

-The band played at the 57th Annual Grammy Awards, performing "Rock or Bust" and "Highway to Hell" on 8 February 2015.
+AC/DC played at the 57th Annual Grammy Awards, performing "Rock or Bust" and "Highway to Hell" on 8 February 2015.

 The last 22 shows were rescheduled as Brian Johnson was ordered to stop touring immediately.
 Ten shows from 8 March 2016 to 4 April 2016 were cancelled and had to be rescheduled, with Axl Rose of Guns N' Roses appearing in Johnson's place marking first time that AC/DC has featured a lead vocalist other than Brian Johnson since they concluded the Highway to Hell Tour on 27 January 1980.

 As part of this tour, AC/DC performed the first concert at the Olympic Stadium in London since its redevelopment following the 2012 Olympic and Paralympic Games.

 Longtime bassist Cliff Williams announced that he would retire upon completion of the tour, citing losing interest following the health issues with Malcolm Young and Brian Johnson, and the legal issues with Phil Rudd.

-The band broke their normal routine at the end of the final concert with Angus Young leading Williams out to the front of the stage to take a final bow.
-Rose also introduced the band members one by one.
-On 30 September 2020, AC/DC officially confirmed that Johnson, Rudd, and Williams had rejoined the band with plans for a new studio album and possibly tour, signaling that this tour may not be the last tour with Johnson and Williams, as the next tour would include Johnson and Williams, along with Phil Rudd who was unable to participate in the tour due to legal issues, and guitarists Angus and Stevie Young; reuniting the surviving "Back in Black" lineup members.
+The band broke their normal routine at the end of the final concert, with Young leading Williams out to the front of the stage to take a final bow.
+Axl Rose also introduced the band members one by one.

-The tour was the second highest grossing tour of 2015, which grossed $250.4 million, while AC/DC’s tour grossed $180 million, which the band amassed despite an average ticket price of just $78.
+Johnson, Rudd, and Williams later returned to the band.